PLC-lang/rusty/book/src/datatypes.md

 ### TIME_OF_DAY
 The `TIME_OF_DAY` datatype is used to represent a specific moment in time in a day.
-Such a value is stored as an `i64` value with a precision in milliseconds and denotes the number of milliseconds that have elapsed since January 1, 1970 UTC not counting leap seconds.
+Such a value is stored as an `i64` value with a precision in nanoseconds and denotes the number of nanoseconds that have elapsed since January 1, 1970 UTC not counting leap seconds.
 Hence this value is stored as a `DATE_AND_TIME` with the day fixed to 1970-01-01.
 `TIME_OF_DAY` literals start with `TIME_OF_DAY#` or `TOD#` followed by a time in the format of `hh:mm:ss`.